-The Audit Committee is responsible for reviewing the OPEB and Pension Trust investment policies annually and monitoring investment performance, as stated in Cupertino Municipal Code Chapter 2.88.100 (E).
+The Audit Committee is responsible for reviewing the OPEB and Pension Trust investment policies annually, appointing investment managers, and monitoring investment performance.
 The City Council is responsible for annually adopting the OPEB and Pension Trust investment policies.

-As with any other investment policies, the OPEB and Pension Trust investment policies are not expected to be materially updated or updated frequently.
-Short-term changes in the financial markets typically would not warrant any immediate revisions to the existing policies.
+It is not expected that the OPEB and Pension Trust investment policies will change frequently.
+Short-term changes in the financial markets should not require adjustments to the policies.